Donbas: Nazi occupation (1941–1943)

 The Donbas was greatly affected by the Second World War.
 In the lead-up to the war, the region was racked by poverty and food shortages.
 War preparations resulted in an extension of the working day for factory labourers, whilst those who deviated from the heightened standards were arrested.
 Nazi Germany's leader Adolf Hitler viewed the resources of the Donbas as critical to Operation Barbarossa.
 As such, the Donbas suffered under Nazi occupation during 1941 and 1942.

 Thousands of industrial labourers were deported to Nazi Germany for use in factories.
 In what was then called Stalino Oblast, now Donetsk Oblast, 279,000 civilians were killed over the course of the occupation.
 In Voroshilovgrad Oblast, now Luhansk Oblast, 45,649 were killed.

 In 1943 the Operation Little Saturn and Donbas strategic offensive by the Red Army resulted in the return of Donbas to Soviet control.
 The war had taken its toll, leaving the region both destroyed and depopulated.
+As a result of wartime destruction, the region's infrastructure was severely damaged.
+Coal and metal production levels from 1940 were only restored in 1949.